Home / Neighborhoods / Brooklyn Heights

 Dining & Nightlife

 Brooklyn Heights offers a curated dining scene that reflects its residential character.
 River Cafe, tucked under the Brooklyn Bridge, is one of New York's most iconic fine-dining destinations with spectacular Manhattan views.
 Henry's End has been a neighborhood institution since 1973.
 Chez Moi serves refined French bistro fare on Atlantic Avenue.
-Colonie and Jack the Horse Tavern are popular for elevated American cuisine.
+Beloved Vineapple is a local favorite, as are L'Appartement 4F, and the wine bar & event space L'Apero by L'Appartement 4F.
 Montague Street's cafes and restaurants provide a village-like dining strip.

 Parks & Outdoor Spaces

-Brooklyn Bridge Park is the neighborhood's crown jewel — 85 acres of waterfront recreation including sports fields, kayak launches, playgrounds, Pier 2's roller rink and basketball courts, and the seasonal pop-up pool at Pier 2.
+Brooklyn Bridge Park is undoubtedly the neighborhood's crown jewel — 85 acres of waterfront recreation boasting 15 sections, each with its own distinct character.
+Encompassing marinas, wetlands, gardens of native plants, sports fields, kayak launches, a beach, fantastic playgrounds, a roller rink, handball, ping pong, basketball and pickleball courts, and the list goes on.
 The Brooklyn Heights Promenade offers a quarter-mile elevated walkway with unparalleled views of Manhattan and the harbor.
 Cadman Plaza Park provides additional green space with a playground and dog run.

 Schools